flashbots/mev-boost/README.md

         use Hoodi
   -json
-        log in JSON format instead of text -log-no-version
+        log in JSON format instead of text
+  -color
+        enable colored output for text log format; has no effect if JSON logging is enabled via -json -log-no-version
         disables adding the version to every log entry -log-service string